chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

+Upcomming 2.9 release:
+ - Add: "-F cmp=myimage.elf" command to compare the content of file against MCU for e.g. automated testing.
+ - Fix: On verbose level > 4 give warning that which environment variables are used.

 Changes (22-8-2020) Release 2.8
 - Added: Introduced the environment variables EB_DEFAULT_PROBE and EB_DEFAULT_SCRIPT which will be used if the options are missing from the command line.
 This will give you the possibility to use short commands to start EBlink.
 Such as: